 There are toilets at the start of the museum near the shop and at the start of Hangar 2 on the ground floor.
 All our emergency exits are marked with the green running man signs.
-If the alarm sounds do not worry, stay with the adult that is with you and leave by the nearest emergency door.
-These doors are all around the museum so there will always be one close by.
+If the alarm sounds do not worry.
+If you are a child stay with the adult that is with you and leave by the nearest emergency door.
+If you are an adult please take yourself out of the nearest emergency exit door.
+These doors are all around the museum and are marked with the green fire exit signs.
+All visitors should assemble by the green flag in the carpark.

 If you move past the front desk you will see a film all about the history of our museum.
 It appears on all these screens.
 It has sound effects and some flashing images.
-It is a couple of minutes long and is in a darker area of the museum..
+It is a couple of minutes long and is in a darker area of the museum.